ZFS smart compression

 ZFS smart compression is a feature developed at Nexenta that automatically tracks per-file compression ratios and disables compression if a file is consistently getting too low a compression ratio to warrant further attempts compressing it.
 The will periodically recheck its previous conclusions about the (in)compressibility of a file using a progressive weighting algorithm.
 The more compression succeeds, the more hesitant the algorithm is to stop attempting it in case a short incompressible transient is encountered and conversely, the more compression attempts fail, the less frequent the algorithm rechecks (up to some meaningful limits).

-Updated by Sašo Kiselkov over 5 years ago
+Updated by Sašo Kiselkov about 6 years ago

 Nikola M. wrote: